 - The extra one hump makes Bactrian camels stronger to endure extremely harsh conditions of cold and warm climates, in which the Dromedary camels with one hump would not be able to live.

-- That is why Bactrian camels can live in the freezing environments (-40 degree centigrade) as well as in extremely warm (49-degree centigrade).
+- That is why Bactrian camels can live in freezing environments (-40 degrees centigrade) as well as in extremely warm (49-degree centigrade).

 21. Dromedary Camel – Is A Dromedary A Camel

-- Yes, Dromedary camel (Camelus dromedarius) is a camel species that has a single hump.
+- Yes, the Dromedary camel (Camelus dromedarius) is a camel species that have a single hump.

-- This species of camel is also sometimes called Arabian camel and is the smallest of all the three camel species.
+- This species of the camel is also sometimes called the Arabian camel and is the smallest of all the three camel species.

-- Dromedary camels exclusively exists in domesticated form.
+- Dromedary camels exclusively exist in domesticated form.

 One Humped Camel

 - Dromedary camels have one hump and are sometimes called one-humped camels.

 - It is the most populous species of camel that is found all over the world.